-Bank SO has a fairly different work life than a Bank PO.
-We already know the type of work assigned to an individual completely depends on the department he/she gets placed.
+Bank SO has a relatively different work-life than a Bank PO.
+The type of work responsibilities assigned to an individual entirely depends on the department he/she gets placed.
 Let us break it down into a Pros and Cons list.

-- There is a limited set of tasks you get assigned.
+- There is a limited set of tasks to perform.

-- The job transfer are not as frequent as that of a Bank PO.
+- The job transfers are not as frequent as that of a Bank PO.

-- You assist Bank Employees only.
+- Bank SO offers assistance only to the banking staff.
 Dealing with clients and customers is not in your job profile.